-To gain feedback from outside FSs on program-related support, they should individually complete the Satisfaction with Program in School Psychology questionnaire.
+To provide feedback from FSs regarding program-related support, FSs should individually complete the Satisfaction with Program in School Psychology questionnaire.
 This should be completed once, at the end of the PS's time with the practicum site.

 To assess the quality of the practicum site's training offerings and supervision, the PS should complete the Assessment of the Practicum Site questionnaire once, at the end of their time with the practicum site.